diogro/expressionVariance-manuscript/main.md

 The indirect effect of directional selection on variance opens the possibility that the main driver of gene expression variance is not direct selection on variance but indirect effects due to selection on trait means [@Hansen2011-es].
 Furthermore, gene by environment (GxE) interactions can also lead to changes in the observed phenotypic variance of gene expression, further complicating the landscape of variation.
 To what extent these different processes shape gene expression variance is an open question.
-If consistent selection across populations is the main driver of gene expression variance, we would expect to have consistently more or less variable genes.
+If homogeneous selection across populations is the main driver of gene expression variance, we would expect to have consistently more or less variable genes.
 If idiosyncratic selection patterns and context specific environmental interactions are more important, we could observe large differences in gene expression variance across populations.

 Even within individuals, gene expression is also variable across tissues [@GTEx2017-xb].